x811zou/BEASTIE/README.md

 ## Installation
 ### Prerequisites
-The following are required to install and run BEASTIE directly on your system:
+The following tools are required to install and run BEASTIE directly on your system:
 * BEASTIE has been tested on **Linux**.
 It may or may not work on other UNIX systems.
 * [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) must be installed.
 This is the command-line interface to the STAN statistical programming language.
-* [Python](https://www.python.org/downloads/release/python-360/) version 3.6 or higher is required.
+* [Python 3.6](https://www.python.org/downloads/release/python-360/) version 3.6 or higher is required.
 * [htslib-1.12](http://www.htslib.org/download/)
 * [bedtools2.25](https://bedtools.readthedocs.io/en/latest/content/installation.html)
 * [picard](https://broadinstitute.github.io/picard/) - set location as $picard_path